OSHE-Github/growbot_simulations/README.md

 git clone git@github.com:OSHE-Github/growbot_simulations
 ```

-If you do not intend to contribute code to the github
-you can clone with HTTPS instead `git clone https://github.com/OSHE-Github/growbot_simulations.git`
+If you do not intend to contribute code you can clone with HTTPS instead `git clone https://github.com/OSHE-Github/growbot_simulations.git`

 ### Update ROS Dependencies